Kymorphia/gi-d/README.md

 ### Binding Behavior Commands

 There are several commands which modify the behavior of binding generation.
 These are described in more detail below:
-* **generate** - This command is used to indicate if init methods and/or binding functions should be automatically generated.
-  By default class/structure definition files do not automatically generate methods.
-  This command can be used to instruct gidgen to generate init methods `//!generate init` or bind other instance/class methods `//!generate funcs`.
 * **import** - Add a D import to the list of imports for the current class/structure.
 * **info** - Used for defining values in dub.json package files.
 It takes a name, which is one of: name, description, copyright, authors, or license.
   The second parameter is the value to assign.
 The **authors** info value can be assigned multiple times, to be used when there are multiple authors.
   Example: `//!info description "GObject introspection D binding repository"`
+* **inhibit** - This command is used to inhibit automatic code generation for modules and takes one or more space separated values from: imports, init, or funcs.
+These values inhibit code generation for imports, class init methods, and methods/functions respectively.
 * **kind** - Override the **kind** of a type. gidgen automatically determines what kind a type is (Basic, String, Object, etc).
   This command takes a type identifier followed by the kind label, which can be obtained from executing `./gidgen --dump-kinds`.
   For example: `//!kind OptionEntry Simple`